Which OS for a NAS?

 The x13 got ~8164 MiB/sec and the Pi 4 4GB ~175MiB/sec (x86)

-Your server most likely will be in between.
+Your server will most likely be in between.

 My Home Lab Setup